Shashwat-Sahu/OCR-Plugin/README.md

-# Getting Started with Create React App
+# Getting Started with OCR Plugin

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an ocr compatible software based on electron.js ,react.js and Tesseract.js.
+It can read any text image and convert it to actual text.

 ## Available Scripts